Malk97sc/Sorting_Algorithm/README.md

 ### 1. Prerequisites

-- A Linux-based operating system (tested on Linux Min).
+- A Linux-based operating system (tested on Linux Mint).
 - GCC (GNU Compiler Collection) installed on your system.

 ### 2. Compiling the Code